R4ULtv/llms-speed-test/README.md

 ## Usage

-1. Select a model from the dropdown menu
+1. Select a model from the intuitive dropdown
+2. Configure test settings (difficulty, streaming mode)
-2. View real-time performance metrics
+3. View real-time performance metrics
-3. Export or share your results
+4. Export or share your results
-4. Compare different models
+5. Compare with global averages
+6. Access history with Ctrl+Shift+H
+7. Open settings with Ctrl+Shift+S

 ## License
 This project is open source and available under the MIT license.